Teacher Education at Binghamton

 Application Fee Waivers for Veterans

-The Graduate School is proud to offer application fee waivers to veterans of the United States Armed Forces.
-See the Graduate School's application instructions webpage, where you will find directions for uploading the Application Fee Waiver Form and a copy of their Certificate of Release or Discharge from Active Duty (DD Form 214).
-Applicants who need additional assistance may contact the Graduate School at email@example.com.
+The Graduate School offers application fee waivers to veterans of the United States Armed Forces.
+See the Graduate School's application instructions webpage for directions for uploading the Application Fee Waiver Form and a copy of the Certificate of Release or Discharge from Active Duty (DD Form 214).
+Applicants who need additional assistance may contact the Graduate School.